 Configure business origin server information.
-If the CDN node has no resource cache, the node will pull the resource from the origin server and cache it.
+If a CDN node has no resource cache, the node will pull the resource from the origin server and cache it.

 |Origin type||External: select this if you already have your own business server. (i.e., origin server).

 COS origin: if resources are stored in COS, the bucket can be directly selected as the origin server.

 1. Multiple IPs can be configured as the origin server, which will be polled during origin-pull.

 3. You can configure a domain name as the origin server, which should be different from the business acceleration domain name.